codeforamerica/form-flow-starter-app/README.md

 We provide a directory named `scripts` where we place small scripts we think are useful for people using our library.
 Below are descriptions of the scripts located in that directory.

+### setup.sh

+This script will ensure that all dependencies are installed (using `Homebrew`):
+- `jenv` to manage Java
+- The right `Java` version
+- `PostgreSQL`

+Next, it will create the database needed for running tests, and then run the tests.

 ### generate_migration.sh